Ology (book series)

 The Ologies are a series of illustrated, interactive, Montessori-style books presented in an encyclopedic format.
 The inspirations for the topics range from fantasy and the unknown (myths and legends, creatures and monsters, paranormal and aliens) to non-fictional human and natural history.
 The series is primarily authored and edited by Dugald A. Steer.
-The various "authors" of the books are pseudonyms representing fictional characters who are experts in the subject matter.
-However, some of the pseudonyms used, such as Dr. Ernest Drake from the Dragonology portion of the series, may have been based on real people.
+The various "authors" of the books are pseudonyms representing fictional characters who are experts in the subject matter, but some of the pseudonyms used, such as Dr. Ernest Drake from the Dragonology portion of the series, may have been based on real people.
 The books are published by Templar Publishing in the United Kingdom, Five Mile Press in Australia, Rizzoli Libri in Italy, Candlewick Press in the United States, and Penguin Random House in Canada.
 The first book, Dragonology: The Complete Book of Dragons, remained on the New York Times children's bestsellers list for 76 weeks, and spawned a spin-off novel series, The Dragonology Chronicles.

 The books, which are intended for young readers, have spawned additional Ology World merchandise including action figures, plush toys, board games and card games, and a video game.

 Format

 Each of the books is given a fictional "author", and purport to be the writings and lost journals of fictional investigators and experts.
 Since the books follow an encyclopedia format rather than a narrative, Steer has said that "it's slightly different from traditional reading.
-Readers can dip in and out, but the essential story is told in a linear way."
+Readers can dip in and out, but the essential story is told in a linear way".

-The large-format books contain many novelty items of ephemera including removable maps and postcards, letters that can be unfolded, and tactile items such as “dragon scales”, "mummy cloth" and "gold doubloons".
+The large-format books contain many novelty items of ephemera including removable maps and postcards, letters that can be unfolded, and tactile items such as "dragon scales", "mummy cloth" and "gold doubloons".

 The books are illustrated by a variety of artists, including Helen Ward, Wayne Anderson, Nghiem Ta, Chris Forsey, A. J. Wood, Douglas Carrel, J.P.
 Lambert, Ian P. Andrew, Nick Harris, Anne Yvonne Gilbert, John Howe, Tomislav Tomic, G. Hunt, R. Sella, and Carole Thomann.